-The certificate program in public anthropology is designed for individuals seeking to address issues of economic freedom, human rights, and social justice through a public anthropology lens.
+Offered by the Department of Anthropology, College of Arts and Sciences, the certificate program in public anthropology is designed for individuals seeking to address issues of economic freedom, human rights, and social justice through a public anthropology lens.
 Students can build competency in the field of public anthropology while working full-time without the commitment of a full graduate degree program.
 Most classes are offered in the evenings.
-No more than 12 credit hours of this graduate certificate may be transferred into a degree program.
+Note: No more than 12 credit hours of this graduate certificate may be transferred into a degree program.

 Admission to the Program

-- 12 credit hours in graduate public anthropology courses with at least 6 credit hours at the 600 level or above, chosen in consultation with the student's faculty advisor.
+- 12 credit hours in graduate public anthropology courses with at least 6 credit hours at or above 600-level, chosen in consultation with the student's faculty advisor